cloudify-cosmo/docs.getcloudify.org/content/cli/snapshots.md

 * `-s, --snapshot-id TEXT` -
 						The unique identifier for the snapshot
-* `--private-resource` - If set to `True` the uploaded resource is only accessible by its creator.
-Otherwise, the resource is accessible by all users who belong to the same tenant. (default: False)
 * `-t, --tenant-name TEXT` - The name of the tenant of the snapshot.
 If unspecified, the current tenant is used.